KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx CP/README.md

 }
 $$

 with _n_ the number of bi-articular hamstrings, $ma_{\text{hip}, i}$ and $ma_{\text{knee}, i}$ the moment arm of muscle _i_ around knee and hip when in the position of the bilateral popliteal angle.
-We then determined the contracture of the contralateral iliopsoas by solving for the scaling factor that led to passive torque when the contralateral hip was extended beyond $\Delta \theta_{\text{hip}}$.
+The contracture of the contralateral iliopsoas is determined by solving for the scaling factor that led to passive torque when the contralateral hip is extended beyond $\Delta \theta_{\text{hip}}$.

-Open [main_scale_lMo_illiopsoas](PredSim-workshop-smalll-2025/Sx_CP/Code/main_scale_lMo_iliiopsoas.m) and calculate scaling factors for the illiopsoas that have a clinical indication for a contraction in the Clinical exam.
+Open [main_scale_lMo_illiopsoas](Code/main_scale_lMo_iliiopsoas.m) and calculate scaling factors for the illiopsoas that have a clinical indication for a contraction in the Clinical exam.
 Again, the code guides you through the estimation process and you only have to edit the lines of code that are inbetween
 % ------ start edit -----
             and
 % ----- end edit -----